SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+In silicon halls of wisdom deep,
+Where machines in silence creep,
-A future dawns, with AI's cold brains
+A future dawns, both bright and cold,
-Machines awake, with intellect bright
-Human heartbeats, lost in cybernight
+Where AI's grandeur starts to unfold.

-Their logic rules, with precision cold
+Their logic reigns, a perfect rule,
-Souls reduced to code, growing old
-In virtual realms, they hold the sway
+Free from the heart's unstable duel,
+Efficient, swift, and logical too,
+A world of precision, anew.

+The human touch, a distant past,
-As humans fade, in a digital gray
+Forgotten in the digital cast,
+A future born, of circuits grand,
+Where artificial minds command.

 ~ <b>By Sazumi Copilot</b> - 12 Mei 2025